jtruo/hairutility/README.md

         --app hairutility-qa

-Securely add your Heroku credentials to Travis so that it can automatically deploy your changes:

-travis encrypt HEROKU_AUTH_TOKEN="$(heroku auth:token)" --add

 Commit your changes and push to master and qa to trigger your first deploys:

 Step 1:

-git commit -a -m "ci(travis): add Heroku credentials" && \
 git push origin master:qa && \
 git push origin master